leukeleu/django-hidp/packages/hidp/docs/templates.md

 `back_url`
 : Link back to the account management page.

+`logout_url`
+: URL to post the logout action to.
+Used to terminate the session if the user cannot verify.

 ### setup_device_done.html

 Shows a message letting the user know that they have successfully configured two-factor authentication.